Edifie/yedy-react-backend/README.md

 # Yedy

-This is the server folder of Yedy.
+### This is the server folder of Yedy.

-In this project, a website will be developed with MERN stack in order to allow business owners to create a website in an easier way.
-Initially, in the interface, the website creator can choose in which area wants to create it, and with the pre-made layouts, the database will be able to easily detect the necessary fields.
-Finally, just need to fill in the necessary fields to create the site.
+The project aims to create a web application using MERN stack for local and small business owners to create their own websites without needing any computer knowledge.

+The template builder allows users to create websites easily by giving five specific areas: Real Estate, Sell Clothes, Book Store, Music Store, and Jewelry Store.
+Users can upload images and information about their advertisements/products such as house images, clothing items, musical instruments, books, or jewelry.
+Users can also change the design of the website from a given three theme choices which are Boho, Minimalist, and Autumnal.
+The application also enables to add sections to their pages such as About Us, Team, and Welcome sections to display specific information to customers.
+It also allows sharing the page with potential customers with a custom URL to display existing products.

+The main objective of this project is to provide a user-friendly and efficient solution for small and local business owners to create and customize their own websites without the need for technical skills.

 In order to run the project,